WeTransfer/wt-api-docs/source/includes/_authorization.md

 <h3 id="send-request" class="call"><span>POST</span> /authorize</h3>

-Besides the API Key and the Content-Type header, a JSON Web Token (JWT) must be included on all requests <em>other than the authorize request</em>.
-You may want to submit an authorisation request per-user of your application, containing a unique user identifier.
+Besides the API Key and the Content-Type header, a JSON Web Token (JWT) must be included on all requests **other than the authorize request**.
+You may want to submit an authorization request per-user of your application, containing a unique user identifier.
 We recommend making these user identifiers random and non-sequential, so long as they mean something to your application or internal systems.

 These JWTs can be used to retrieve boards, and will identify the user to our backend systems.
 Do not allow (unless your application depends on this functionality) different users to share a unique_identifier, as this will mean that user Alice can access user Bob's transfers.
 If you do not include the identifier, anyone using your application can potentially access any other boards created by your application.